-- Arbitration is a process in which two or more persons agree to let an impartial person or panel decide their dispute. - Arbitrator refers to the individual or panel selected to conduct your arbitration and make a decision in your dispute.
-Any action taken or decision made by a panel shall be by majority vote. - BBB refers to the Better Business Bureau that is administering the arbitration. - 4.
-Days refers to calendar days. - Decision refers to the written document signed by the arbitrator and mailed to the parties. - 6.
-Parties refers to the consumer, the business and any other person or company that has committed to arbitrate or has signed an Agreement to Arbitrate under these Rules.
-These Rules often refer to the individual parties in an arbitration as the "consumer" and the "business." - Shall is mandatory; may is discretionary. - 8.
-You refers to one of the parties involved in the dispute being arbitrated.
+- A. Arbitration is a process in which two or more parties agree to let an impartial person or panel decide their dispute. - B. Arbitrator refers to the individual or panel selected to conduct your arbitration and make a decision in your dispute.
+Any action taken or decision made by a panel shall be by majority vote. - C. BBB refers to the Better Business Bureau that is administering the arbitration. - D. Days refers to calendar days. - E. Decision refers to the written document signed by the arbitrator and mailed to the parties. - F. Parties refers to a business and its customer who have agreed in writing to arbitrate future disputes through BBB or under BBB binding rules. - G. Shall and must are mandatory; may is discretionary. - H. You refers to one or both of the parties.